ansyblenetwork/ansybleblog/_posts/2021-03-20-a-comparison-with-signal-and-telegram.md

 ### Signal

+At a high level, Signal ties security to your device, while Ansyble ties security to your password.
+(Ansyble currently does not support two-factor authentication.
+This would certainly change if it actually got a userbase.)

 #### Cryptographic protocol

 Signal's crypotographic protocol is really quite good.
 I'm not aware of many theoretical deficiencies, and I essentially used the Signal protocol with Ansyble.